Joe West (Arrowverse): Fictional character biography

-In season seven, Joe meets Kristen Kramer, who wants to arrest Frost.
+In season seven, Joe meets Kristen Kramer who wants to arrest Frost.
 Though Joe warns Frost about this, she refuses to hide.
 Kramer tells Joe she dislikes metahumans because a platoon she was part of was killed by a metahuman that they trusted.
 Despite Joe's attempts to defend Frost in court, she ultimately resigns herself to life imprisonment without parole.
 Some time later, Kramer asks Joe to bring in Barry to discuss metahuman transfers after getting information that Rainbow Raider went missing, later revealing she had created bullets containing the metahuman cure with the governor's approval.
 Cecile advises Joe that Kramer must stop her hunt on her own, leading to Joe resigning from the CCPD to remain righteous.
 Cecile later reveals gaps in Kramer's past to Joe.
 After investigating, Joe reveals Kramer had worked with her enemies and intentionally led her unit into an ambush.
 Meanwhile, Joe offers Kramer his help, but she refuses and threatens to have him arrested.
 During a second meeting however, she reveals it was her adoptive brother, Adam Creyke, who led her men into the ambush, though she blamed herself ever since.
 She eventually asks Joe to help her find Creyke.
 Joe and Kramer are attacked while staking out Creyke's boat, but ultimately trap their attacker, Creyke, who reveals he betrayed Kramer and the military as revenge for experiments he endured due to his abilities.
 Joe stops Kramer from killing Creyke and they arrest him.
 Joe later attends a ceremony where Barry and Iris renew their wedding vows.

 In season eight, it is mentioned that Joe has died six months prior to Despero's arrival as Barry has no memory of it.
-It turned out that Eobard Thawne created a Reverse-Flashpoint where he was Flash and Barry was Reverse-Flash; that timeline had Joe pushed onto the tracks by Thawne in front of a moving train.
-Once Barry undoes the Reverse-Flashpoint timeline, Joe is restored to life.
+It turned out that the Reverse-Flashpoint timeline was created by Thawne who had Joe pushed onto the tracks in front of a moving train.
+Joe is resurrected after Barry undoes the Reverse-Flashpoint timeline.